tidalmigrations/tidalmigrations.github.io/pages/tidal tools/troubleshooting.md

 ### Default log file location {#logs-location}

-To perform better diagnosis of any issues with Tidal Tools, some of the underlying activities performed by Tidal Tools is written to the log file.
+To perform better diagnosis of any issues with Tidal Tools, some of the underlying activities performed by Tidal Tools are written to the log file.
 If you are having trouble with one of the Tidal Tools commands, you can reach us at [support@tidalmigrations.com](mailto:support@tidalmigrations.com) and send us your log file for us to investigate.